 We continued to make significant investments in technology for FASI.
-We continued our development of FASI driven enhancements to our existing Forward Air applications.
-These enhancements, collectively known as FASTRACS, is designed specifically to meet the retail distribution business demands, and makes use of the most modern wireless technologies available.
-FASTRACS was implemented in 2010 for a select group of customers and is being designed so as to be the primary technology platform for all future customers.
+We continued our development of FASI driven enhancements to our existing applications.
+These enhancements, collectively known as FASTRACS, are designed specifically to meet the retail distribution business demands, and make use of the most modern wireless technologies available.
+FASTRACS has been implemented for a select group of customers and is being designed so as to be the primary technology platform for all future customers.